fuvizzo/rick-and-morty/README.md

 will install all the dependencies and build and run the containers in development mode.

 ### The prod enviroment
-TODO: Description of prod enviroment (the production configuration and setup is still to be completed by the way...)
+TODO: Description of prod enviroment (configuration and setup is still to be completed by the way...)

 # TO-DO
 - adding E2E test coverage on the React app by using Cypress